 Proof of permanent residence or visas that allow you to reside in Canada for an extended period of time (non-citizens only)

-117 Preston /Westphal Royal Canadian Army Cadet Corps is affiliated with and often observe the training of the Princess Louise Fusiliers.
-Our corps was formed by Captain Mark Johnson on January 15 1996 to provide positive opportunities for youth in the Preston, Westphal and Lake Echo communities.
+117 Preston / Westphal Royal Canadian Army Cadet Corps is affiliated with and often observes the training of the Princess Louise Fusiliers.
+Our corps was formed by Captain Mark Johnson on January 15 1996 to provide positive opportunities for youth in the Preston, Westphal, and Lake Echo communities.
 Captain Johnson was an Army Cadet from 1958 to 1961 until he joined the Canadian Armed Forces in 1962.
 Captain Johnson served his country in uniform for over 40 years.

 Our Unit’s Military Affiliation

 Each army cadet corps has an affiliated unit.
 The affiliated unit has specific responsibilities to a cadet corps.
 117 Preston/Westphal Royal Canadian Army Cadet Corps is affiliated with the Princess Louise Fusiliers, an Army Reserve Unit based out of the Halifax Armouries.